 The 1970s saw Morris take part in feminist, black nationalist and squatters' rights campaigns, and this activist past, as well as her membership of the British Black Panther Movement, is powerfully represented in this piece.
 The work is inscribed with a poem written by the artist about Morris.
 “I like the idea of people having to negotiate and weave through this forest of Olivia Morris power in order to enter the building,” she says.
 “They stand as a reminder to those who turn a blind eye, and a comfort to those who need a hand.”

-With thanks to Black Cultural Archives for the site.
+With thanks to Black Cultural Archives for originally hosting the work.

 Rene Matić makes work that explores the intersections of her own identity as a queer woman of colour, aiming to expose, combat and question power relations and structures within the art world and society more widely.
 Working across genres, her work brings to light (or dark) the fated conflicts and contradictions that one encounters while navigating the world in a body like hers.